 What Your Test Results Mean:

+Test results indicate that you are a carrier of nonsyndromic hearing loss, GJB6-related.
+Carriers are not expected to show symptoms.
 You and your partner would both have to be carriers of nonsyndromic hearing loss, GJB6-related and/or nonsyndromic hearing loss, GJB2-related for there to be an increased chance to have a child with symptoms; this is known as autosomal recessive inheritance.
 Carrier testing of your partner or donor is recommended in addition to consultation with a genetic counselor for a more detailed risk assessment.

 Since this is an inherited gene change, this information may be helpful to share with family members as it may impact their family planning.